NSV machine gun

-The NSVT version is used on the T-72, T-64 and T-80 tanks.

-The new Kord machine gun has replaced worn-out NSVs in some countries.

 History

 The Soviet Army began looking for a new heavy machine gun to replace its older SGM and DShK machine guns in the early 1950s.
-The Soviet Army liked the idea behind the German MG 42; a versatile weapon used on a variety of mounts to perform many different roles.
+The Soviet Army liked the idea behind the German MG 42: a versatile weapon used on a variety of mounts to perform many different roles.
 Two Soviet weapon designers were asked to design one weapon each utilizing the same principle.

-Testing approved Mikhail Kalashnikov's solution; it was found to be more reliable and cheaper to manufacture than the design of Grigory Nikitin and Yuri Sokolov.
+Mikhail Kalashnikov's submission was approved following trials as it was found to be more reliable and cheaper to manufacture than the design of Grigory Nikitin and Yuri Sokolov.
 Kalashnikov's machine gun became the new standard machine gun, and was named PK.

-Nikitin's and Sokolov's design was however not forgotten.
-It was developed into the heavy NSV machine gun about 10 years later and selected in 1969 as the successor to the DShK/DShKM machine gun.
+Nikitin's and Sokolov's design was, however, not forgotten.
+It was eventually developed into the NSV heavy machine gun about 10 years later and selected in 1969 as the successor to the DShK and DShKM machine guns.
 It was accepted in service by the Soviet Army in 1971.
-The machine gun was also license-manufactured in Bulgaria, India, Yugoslavia and Poland.
-The Yugoslavian version of the NSVT is called the M87.

-Production of the NSV has ended in Russia, and it is currently being replaced by the Kord heavy machine gun.
-The Russian Army needed a more accurate heavy machine gun, and it has also been increasingly difficult to get hold of spare parts.
-NSV production was located in Ukraine and in Kazakhstan and was disrupted by the end of the Soviet Union.
+Following the break-up of the Soviet Union, Russia began developing the Kord heavy machine gun to replace the NSV "Utyos" and which entered service in 1998.
+The Metallist factory in what is now Oral, Kazakhstan struggled to find customers in the 1990s.
+The factory was converted to focus on industrial production in the oil and gas sector in 2003.